MISCELLANOUS

 8 ounces cracked black pepper

-Bring the 5 quarts of water to a boil in a 20 quart kettle, and drop the spice bag in.
-Simmer for about 30 minutes.
-Remove the spice bag, and let the water cool.
-Pour half the water into the other container.
 Mix the salt, brown sugar and pepper together.
-Rub the mixture into the meat, making sure all surfaces are well covered.
+First rub in the garlic, then rub the salt/pepper/sugar mixture into the meat, making sure all surfaces are well covered.
 Dissolve whatever mixture remains into the spice water.

-Put four roasts into each kettle, and fill each kettle with cold water until all roasts are covered with fluid.
-Put plates weighted down with water-filled jars to keep the meat under the surface, put lids on the kettles.
+Put the four roasts into the bucket, and fill with cold water until all roasts are covered with fluid.
+Put plates weighted down with water-filled jars to keep the meat under the surface, put lid on the bucket.
 Place kettles in a cold room, between 34 and 40F degrees.
-Leave in liquid for two days.
+Leave in liquid for one-two days.

 After two days, pour the liquid off of the meat and rinse off the remainder of the cure.
 Place in a cold smoker for 20-24 hours, using hickory chips.
 Remove the meat from the smoker.